NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **delaybutton**

-> Changes the text on targeted button(s), after a 1 second delay, useful for widgets that have a JavaScript rendering delay
+> Changes the text on targeted button(s), after a 1 second delay, useful for widgets that have a JavaScript rendering delay.
+Note that the Default Text is empty (and ignored if filled) when using the delaybutton function.

 **EXAMPLE:**